 This is an issue that has many different points of view and we are going to give the smartest way to handle this touchy subject.

 When you first meet, (not a first date) the easiest way to deal with this is to meet for coffee or a drink.
-Most likely you will arrive at different times and will each pay for your own drink, eliminating this problem.
+Most likely you will arrive at different times and you will each pay for your own drink, eliminating this problem.

 The reality is that women want to feel special and not just one of many dates.
 Women usually like the traditional roles of men and women when first dating and a lot of men feel very comfortable with this as well.

 Many use texting to contact a woman but not to actually ask them out, they just text to hang out and let them know where they will be that evening.
 This may be considered non-dating but if girls want to be asked out, then that has to be the standard that they set for themselves.

 After the first date then it should be split by who asks or suggests the date.
-No one person should be expected to pay each time you go out, but for the first date, (if you may want a 2nd) then the guy should pay.
+No one person should be expected to pay each time you go out.
+But for the first date, (if you want a 2nd) then the guy should pay.

-When a man can be a man, there is nothing that is more attractive and when women can be strong but allow the man to be a man.
+When a man can be a man, there is nothing that is more attractive.
+Women can still be strong and allow a man to be a man.